-Wild Shore Dundee is Scotland’s only cable wakeboard park inside a city — set on a former dock at Camperdown Park near the heart of Dundee, with views back across the city and the Tay.
+Wild Shore Dundee is Scotland’s only cable wakeboard park inside a city — set on a former dock at City Quay near the heart of Dundee, with views back across the city and the Tay.
 It opened in 2019 as part of the wider regeneration of the Dundee waterfront and has built a strong local rider community.

 What to expect